Back to Blog

 The Three Guarantees

-• Cryptographic binding between pixels and claim
+• Cryptographic binding between the image and its provenance claim

-• Public verifiability without private infrastructure access
+• Public verifiability without access to private infrastructure

 Why This Matters